LycheeOrg/LycheeOrg.github.io/docs/configuration.md

 ### Authentication Guards

-Support for token based authentication like basic auth.
-Enabled by default.
+Support for token based authentication used by API requests.
-Disable when running Lychee behind 3rd party managed authentication.

 |Name|Description|
 |---|---|